 Listed on the National Register of Historic Places, Musick Guard Station became an important public contact point and administrative center for the Forest Service.
 Later it was used as summer barracks for trail crews and firefighting crews.
 The Guard Station was named after the nearby Musick Mine, a major gold producing mine in the late 1800s and early 1900s.

 Today the guard station continues to offer visitors a unique lodging experience and plenty of opportunities for relaxation and recreation.

 This site is located in National Forest System lands.
-While an effort is made to make your stay enjoyable, these sites are popular to the recreating public so you may find visitors interested in the area and the facilities.
+These sites are popular with the recreating public so you may find visitors interested in the area and the facilities.
 While you do not have to let them inside the facility they are allowed to be in the area.

 Musick Guard Station is surrounded by rugged summits up to 6,000 feet in elevation, and steep, heavily forested slopes of fir, spruce and hemlock.

 Nearby Fairview Peak, located in the heart of the Bohemia Mining District at an elevation of 5,933 feet, provides an excellent panoramic view of the surrounding area.
 On a clear day, the Cascade Range peaks can be viewed from Mt.
 Hood to the north and Mount McLoughlin to the south.

 Large mammals such as elk, deer, black bear, and cougar, as well as the smaller residents like squirrels, fox, raccoons and bats, are supported by the area’s diverse forest habitats.